 You might notice on the football schedule that our first game of the season in 1925 was against “Clemson at Clemson.”
-Our 14-9 win that day was reported the next week as “Blue Stockings tame Tigers for first time in histry.”
-Normally the paper was published and distributed on Saturdays, but this particular issue was published early, before the game – it appears that everyone wanted to attend the afternoon game at Clemson….see what I mean about finding other information in the middle of research?
+Our 14-9 win that day was reported the next week as “Blue Stockings tame Tigers for first time in history.”
+Normally the paper was published and distributed on Saturdays, but this particular issue was published early, before the game –it appears that everyone wanted to attend the afternoon game at Clemson … see what I mean about finding other information in the middle of research?

-A few weeks later on October 24th, The Blue Stocking reported the following: “Plans are fast taking shape for P.C.’s greatest Home-Coming Day.
-This year Home-Coming Day will be on November 13th and it’s a Friday….in addition to the football game, the Oglethorpe orchestra will perform in Clinton on the night of the 13th under the auspices of the Clinton Kiwanis Club.
+A few weeks later on October 24th, The Blue Stocking reported that “Plans are fast taking shape for P.C.’s greatest Home-Coming Day.
+This year Home-Coming Day will be on November 13th and it’s a Friday … in addition to the football game, the Oglethorpe orchestra will perform in Clinton on the night of the 13th under the auspices of the Clinton Kiwanis Club.
 Reports reaching Clinton at present from the Georgia school are that they are going to come to P.C. in force, bringing a band and approximately 100 students.
 If this is the case, P.C. will need all possible support.
 Make your plans now, Alumni and be in Clinton on the 13th.”

 I imagine that the Oglethorpe crowd may have come to Clinton on the train during that fall of 1925.
-The writer of this column actually came to PC on the train once during high school in the late 1960s.
+I once rode the train to Clinton from Atlanta during my high school days in the late 1960s.
 Yes, passenger service was still available between Atlanta and Clinton at that time.

 The article about the PC Alma Mater to the right was also found in the November 14th, 1925 issue of The Blue Stocking.
 The Presbyterian College Alma Mater in use in 1925 had been written by John Henry Townsend, Director of the Glee Club and other musical activities at the college.
-Professor Townsend taught at PC from 1923-1926 [Presbyterian College Catalogs 1923-26].
-The words to Townsend’s Alma Mater as well as our current Alma Mater written by William Plumer Jacobs III can be found in the Blue Notes Archive, in the School Spirit column written by Nancy Griffith in September 2009.
+Professor Townsend taught at PC from 1923-1926 (PC Catalogs 1923-26).
+The words to Townsend’s Alma Mater as well as our current Alma Mater written by William Plumer Jacobs III can be found in the Blue Notes Archive., in the School Spirit column written by Nancy Griffith in September 2009.

 Near the bottom of the article on the right, one can feel the reverence with which the song was held in 1925.
 This excerpt of verse two of Townsend’s Alma Mater says it all: